PierrickI3/CCCRequestsForm/README.md

 * Make all changes in `dev`
 * Test locally with Live Server (https)

+### REACT.JS

+Some page elements are created in REACT.JS, e.g. the filter configuration feature.
+They are stored in the _addons_ folder.
+In order to apply changes from the REACT.JS code to the main app you have to follow below steps:

+* Open a terminal window.
+* Navigate to: _/CCCRequestsForm/dev/addons/src_
+* _Yarn install_
+* _Yarn build_

+The REACT.JS part of the app will be built to the _/CCCRequestsForm/dev/addons/build_ folder and it is loaded from this location into the main app.

 ### Move changes to production

 * Commit and push all changes to the repository